| What

 rate during labor, supplies for perineal repairs,

 and general support items.
+Some midwives are licensed to carry some medications.

 What